carpentries-incubator/machine-learning-librarians-archivists/_episodes/04-managing-data-bias.md

 It is imperative to be aware then that the manner in which data is collected, annotated and results applied, will have far reaching consequences for society as decisions produced by ML systems are increasingly being relied upon in real world scenarios.
 From seemingly benign systems like recommendation engines to predictive policing, opportunities for ML systems to perpetuate and amplify inequalities abound.
 Simply put: bias in….bias out.

-## Lessons from GLAM: How can we manage bias?
+## How can GLAM staff manage bias when undertaking machine learning approaches?

-Talk about why it’s important to manage bias, implications for institutions

 Bit here about how as GLAM professionals managing bias is not a new concept, it’s baked into our experience of collection development.
+Reference Lessons from archives: strategies for collecting sociocultural data in machine learning.....

 > Archives are the longest standing communal effort to gather human information and archive scholars have already developed the language and procedures to address and discuss many challenges pertaining to data collection such as consent, power, inclusivity, transparency, and ethics & privacy.
 >
-Reference Lessons from archives: strategies for collecting sociocultural data in machine learning

 * Enlist the help of staff with the right domain expertise to review your training data construction before and after, they may see biases that you have overlooked
 * When collecting and annotating your data make sure to recruit diversified crowds for the task and carefully communicate instructions to manage bias from the crowd entering the pipeline.